 Highway 1 Australia — affectionately known as the Big Lap — is the world's longest national highway, circumnavigating the entire mainland continent for over 14,500 kilometres.
 Recognised by Guinness World Records, this iconic route connects every mainland state capital from Sydney and Melbourne to Darwin and Perth, weaving through tropical rainforests, dramatic ocean cliffs, vast coastal deserts, and ancient outback landscapes.

-Whether you're planning the complete lap of Australia or targeting a specific section — the Great Ocean Road, Queensland's tropical coast, or Western Australia's remote Coral Coast — this guide covers everything you need to drive Highway 1 with confidence in 2026.
+Whether you're planning the complete Big Lap of Australia in a caravan, campervan or motorhome, or targeting a specific section — the Great Ocean Road, Queensland's tropical coast, or Western Australia's remote Coral Coast — this guide covers everything you need to drive Highway 1 with confidence in 2026, including realistic costs, the apps every grey nomad uses, and how to combine self-drive with expert-guided tours.

 What Is the Big Lap of Australia?

-Established in 1955 as part of Australia's National Route Numbering initiative, Highway 1 connects every mainland capital city — Sydney, Melbourne, Brisbane, Perth, Adelaide, and Darwin — passing through nine distinct sections between them.
-Tasmania is considered an optional extension, requiring a ferry crossing from Victoria via the Spirit of Tasmania.
+Established in 1955 as part of Australia's National Route Numbering initiative, Highway 1 connects every mainland capital city — Sydney, Melbourne, Brisbane, Perth, Adelaide, and Darwin — across five states and the Northern Territory.
+Tasmania is the popular optional extension, accessed via the Spirit of Tasmania ferry from Geelong (Victoria) to Devonport.

-Highway 1 is recognised by the Guinness World Records as the world's longest national highway.
-The Pan-American Highway is technically longer in total distance, but is interrupted by the roadless Darién Gap.
-Highway 1 remains fully uninterrupted from start to finish.
+Highway 1 is recognised by Guinness World Records as the world's longest national highway.
+The Pan-American Highway is technically longer in total distance, but is interrupted by the roadless DariΓ©n Gap.
+Highway 1 remains fully uninterrupted from start to finish — every kilometre sealed.

 The 9 Key Sections of the Big Lap